|

 The street was busy and lined with bars dug out of ancient buildings of

 stone and flaking plaster.
-Most of them were packed, which was easy
+Most of them were packed, which was

-enough to talk to a wall, but she was cute so we obliged.
-The music was
+obviously drunk enough to talk to a wall, but she was cute so we

-pretty good no matter where we went (lots of Doors, Led Zeppelin,
+obliged.
+The music was pretty good no matter where we went (lots

-Nirvana) very American.
-In fact, the whole district had a very
+of Doors, Led Zeppelin, Nirvana) very American.
+In fact, the whole

-American, cosmopolitan feel to it.
-If someone had told me I was in New
+district had a very American, cosmopolitan feel to it.
+If someone

-York City, I would have had a hard time proving them wrong.
-After
+had told me I was in New York City, I would have had a hard time proving

-getting shot down a few times, Mazen decided it was time to call it a
+them wrong.
+After getting shot down a few times, Mazen decided it was

-night, so he carefully drove us back to the apartment, where Ramsey and
+time to call it a night, so he carefully drove us back to the apartment,

-I cashed the rest of the ham and cheese from the fridge.
-We stayed up
+where Ramsey and I cashed the rest of the ham and cheese from the

-late watching moves and laughing loudly at nothing in particular.
-Some
+fridge.
+We stayed up late watching moves and laughing loudly at nothing

-things never change no matter where you go.
+in particular.
+Some things never change no matter where you go.

 June 10,